danieldevill/MininetCodingSwitch/README.md

 ## TO do:

 * Use VLAN tag to forward packets to kodo NC program.
-* Check for VLAN tags,
+* Check for VLAN tags,:
+	* Generate Vlan tags with a packet generator, and add flow table rule to check for them.
 * NC module must do encoding and remove VLAN tags.